albar965/littlenavmap-manual/src/en/NAVDATA.rst

 .. note::

     This mode will read all navdata from the simulator scenery files.
-    Depending on simulator there are limitations which result in limited features.
+    Depending on simulator there are limitations.

-    This is missing one-way airways, no airway maximum altitude restrictions, some radio navaid types missing and more for FSX, P3D and MSFS simulators.
+    This means missing one-way airways, no airway maximum altitude restrictions, some radio navaid types missing and more for FSX, P3D and MSFS simulators.
 You might also experience errors in the airway system and broken procedures.